Kadir-Aydemir/Kadir-Aydemir/README.md

 ## 💫 About Me:
 Hi I'm Kadir 👋
-I'm a junior back-end developer based in Antalya, Turkey.<br><br>I've been developing myself in the software field for a while.
-I start with C# console applications, then continue to develop myself with windows form applications and now web applications.<br><br>🌱I'm currently learning on .NET technologies.
-(Asp.Net MVC Framework-Core-WebApi)<br>🔭I'm currently working on HotelierWebApi project.<br>🚀My latest project WebDictionary is now LIVE!<br>⚡ I'm currently open to work.<br>
+I'm a Full-stack developer based in Antalya, Turkey.<br><br>I've been developing myself in the software field for a while.
+I start with C# console applications, then continue to develop myself with windows form applications and now web applications.<br><br>🌱I'm currently learning on .NET technologies. (.Net MVC Framework-Core-WebApi / Blazor / MAUI)<br>🔭I'm currently working on CRM projects.<br>

 [![](https://visitcount.itsvg.in/api?id=kadir-aydemir&icon=6&color=6)](https://visitcount.itsvg.in)